ssharma09/Pizzeria-Challenge/README.md

 The menu and price class take care of defining the menu rolled out for the locations.The values currently are defined in the class.

-Further enhancements to this would be to fetch them from a config/json file based on the location as defined in the format below.
+Further enhancements to this would be :-
+1. To fetch them from a config/json file based on the location as defined in the format below.
-The mmenu and prices can that way be updated from the config not impacting the code base.
+The menu and prices can that way be updated from the config not impacting the code base.
 Menu.json
 [
   {